Self-guided Sightseeing Tour #1 in Toulouse, France

 Show sight on map

-The Toulouse courthouse is located in Toulouse in France between the Place du Salin and the Allées Jules-Guesde.
-It consists of a group of buildings built between 1492 and 2008.
+The Toulouse courthouse is located in Toulouse, France, between the Place du Salin and the Allées Jules-Guesde.
+It is made up of a group of buildings built between 1492 and 2008.
 Part of the Court of Appeal was classified as a historical monument on 8 September 1999; The unclassified part of the Court of Appeal as well as the Assize Court and the Regional Court were registered in 1994.

 Wikipedia: Palais de justice de Toulouse (FR)